Place this where you want the toc to go

 How to hold yarn while knitting

-For the purposes of this tutorial, I will be walking you through the steps of making a small garter stitch swatch.
+For the purposes of this tutorial, I will be walking you through the steps of making a small garter stitch swatch, beginning with the knit stitch.

 Supplies Needed for this Tutorial